tbrianjones/website_extractor/target_scrapers/README.md

 Target Scrapers
 ===============

-These scrapers pull Target Names and URLs and format the results in a .csv for use with the Website Extractor.
+These scrapers pull Target Names and URLs from Directory Sites and format the results in a .csv for use with the Website Extractor.